 If you purchased your home after December 15, 2017, you can deduct interest on the first $750,000 in mortgage debt ($375,000 if married filing separately).
 If you purchased your home prior to December 15, 2017, the deduction is available on up to $1 million in debt.

-In order to be deductible, the interest must be on a loan secured by your main home (primary residence) or a second home.
-The deduction is available whether it is a first or second mortgage, home improvement loan, home equity loan or a refinanced loan.
-However, one of the biggest changes from previous tax years is the loan must have been used to buy, build, or substantially improve your home in order for the interest to be deductible.
+In order to be deductible, the interest must be on a loan for your primary residence or a second home.
+The deduction is available whether it is a first or second mortgage, home improvement loan, home equity loan, or a refinanced loan.
+However, one of the biggest changes from previous tax years is the loan must have been used to buy, build, or substantially improve your home for the interest to be deductible.

-There is also good news for military home buyers in Florida!
-If you receive a housing allowance that isn’t taxable, you can still deduct your home mortgage interest without reducing your deduction by your nontaxable allowance.
+There is also good news for military homeowners in Florida!
+If you receive a housing allowance that isn’t taxable, you can still deduct your mortgage interest without reducing your deduction by your nontaxable allowance.

 In addition, if you received a qualified Mortgage Credit Certificate (MCC) from your state or local government when you obtained your mortgage, you may be eligible for the mortgage interest credit and we suggest consulting a tax professional to help calculate your credit.
 If you do not have an MCC, you aren’t eligible for this deduction as you can’t get the certificate after you purchase a home.

 State and local real estate taxes are deductible, regardless of whether they’re paid through an escrow account as part of your mortgage payment (this is how most Florida homeowners pay real estate taxes), or paid directly to the taxing authority.